forberg/request-nanostores-hmr-bug/README.md

+# 🚨 UPDATE:

+This issue was resolved in this PR: https://github.com/withastro/astro/pull/16924

 # Request Nanostores - Shared Store Bug Demo

 This project demonstrates a bug with `@inox-tools/request-nanostores` when using the `shared` scope during hot module reloading (HMR).